cloudpassage/cloudpassage_splunk/README.md

 * Access to your CloudPassage API key.
 Best practice is to create a new read-only key specifically for use with this script.

-* Splunk Enterprise Server 7.0 or later.
+* Splunk Enterprise Server 8.0.3 or later.
 You can download Splunk Enterprise Server from [here](http://www.splunk.com/download).

 ### A. Install the CloudPassage App

-You can obtain the CloudPassage app through Splunkbase.
+You can obtain the CloudPassage app through Splunkbase or you can generate it from [github](https://github.com/cloudpassage/cloudpassage_splunk.git) repository.

 ### Get the App from Splunk Apps